 LIFESTYLE AND MEDICAL RECORDS

-Using data from the questionnaires and medical registries, we adjusted our final models for potential confounders, including maternal age (continuous, in years), newborn gender, previous parities (nulliparous vs. multiparous), smoking exposure during pregnancy (yes vs. no), sociodemographic status (SES) (standardized score), and geographic area.
-The maternal standardized SES index was calculated individually using a geographical information system (GIS) to match maternally reported zip codes and the annually reported geographical distribution of SES29.
+Using data from the questionnaires and medical registries, we adjusted our final models for potential confounders, including maternal age (continuous, in years), newborn gender, previous parities (nulliparous vs. multiparous), smoking exposure during pregnancy (yes vs. no), socioeconomic status (SES) (standardized score), and geographic area.
+The maternal standardized SES scores were individually calculated using a geographical information system (GIS) to match maternally reported zip codes and the annually reported geographical distribution of SES29.

 As gestational age could function as a mediator affecting the pathway between exposure and outcome30, leading to over- or under-estimation of the true effect31, it was excluded from further analysis.

 Information about smoking and the degree of exposure to environmental tobacco smoke during pregnancy were self-reported.
-Women were considered smoke-exposed if they reported being an active smoker or being exposed to environmental tobacco smoke for ≥1 hour per week during at least half of their pregnancy.
+Women were considered smoke-exposed if they reported being an active smoker or being exposed to environmental tobacco smoke for ≥1 hour per week during at least half their pregnancy.

 STATISTICAL ANALYSIS